nealbrophy/LinuxCommandGenerator_v1.1/README.md

 #### Deployment
 LinuxCommandGenerator is hosted on GitHub pages and deployed from the master branch.
 Any changes committed to the master branch will automatically update on the GitHub deployment.

-To run the site locally you can clone it using the following instructions:
+To make a local copy of the repo on your machine:
 - Create a folder in the desired location on your computer.
 - Open a terminal ([Mac instructions](https://macpaw.com/how-to/use-terminal-on-mac)|[Windows instructions](https://www.quora.com/How-do-I-open-terminal-in-windows)|[Linux instructions](https://www.howtogeek.com/howto/22283/four-ways-to-get-instant-access-to-a-terminal-in-linux/))
-- Navigate to the folder you created using `cd` command (e.g. `cd ~/Documents/LinuxCommandGenerator`)
+- Navigate to the folder you created using `cd` command in terminal (e.g. `cd ~/Documents/LinuxCommandGenerator`)
 - Type `git init`
 - Next type `git clone https://github.com/nealbrophy/LinuxCommandGenerator`
 - To break the link between your local copy and the repo at https://github.com/nealbrophy/LinuxCommandGenerator type `git remote rm origin`

+To run the app:
+- Double click

 ---
 ### How do I use it?